 @NextPageSelection

 Scenario: Next Page selection

+Default URL’s were configured to be used.
+These are available in the karate-config.js file.
+This configuration file has two parts: one with default IP’s (that is to be changed) and another one with the IP’s that are to be used during nightly execution (from Jenkins).

+For PDF verification: first run on a Windows (local machine) there has to be a rsa key exchange between Windows and Linux, so the following command must be run in command prompt (cmd.exe): <Project_Path>\src\main\resources\pscp.exe -pw .pwroot root@<Linux_IP>:/home/slave.jar C:\temp

 Output verification

 Additionally a pdf comparison function was implemented and can be added to the test if needed.
 Usage example can be found in enhancer API minimal feature.
 This is to be used for output validation.
 Once the first outputs are available then these should be manually checked and if ok copied to \\sro-gsx35.sro.oce.net\TaV_CP\Test Files\Automation\ReferenceFiles

+This function needs the following mapped drive: J -> \\sro-gsx35.sro.oce.net\TaV_CP\Test Files\Automation

 Version Control